guillelezama/academic-web-Vale/content/resources/_index.md

 #   image: ""
 ---

 Hi!
-Here you can find some side projects of things that I have learned, and I, as I enjoyed learning them, also enjoy sharing them.
+Here you can find some side projects of things that I have learned, and as I enjoyed learning them, I also enjoy sharing them.
 Most of them are for "beginners," but it is always good to have a nice starting point.
 I will be updating as I systematize some of my work.
-I hope you find it useful.
+I hope you find it helpful.

 ### Latex Tips
 [See my repo](https://github.com/gonzalezrostani/Latex-Tips), and [Overleaf](https://www.overleaf.com/read/rrdfvjbpfyrq)